-There is perhaps no topic more relevant than authenticity to my life, my career and my leadership role, so I am especially excited about the opportunity to participate in the keynote panel, “Leading with Authenticity,” at Brandon Hall Group’s A Way Forward: Women in Leadership Summit, June 15-16 in Delray, Florida.
+There is perhaps no topic more relevant than authenticity to my life, my career and my leadership role, so I am especially excited about the opportunity to participate in the keynote panel, “Leading With Authenticity,” at Brandon Hall Group’s A Way Forward: Women in Leadership Summit, June 15–16 in Delray Beach, Florida.

 Sodexo’s Global CEO, Michel Landel, has gone on record discussing the benefits of gender equality in the workplace as well as the increasing demand for what we call cognitive skills in high-paying jobs.
 The qualities that make the executives of today successful are the qualities that are most often attributed to women.

 In our own company, improving gender balance at all levels has led to an increase in employee engagement, greater customer satisfaction and higher operating profit.
 But we have an even more impressive data sample to share: Sodexo also conducted a massive research project with McKinsey in which we interviewed 50,000 managers globally, with the goal of determining conclusively—which we did—that gender-balanced teams perform better across key performance indicators.

 So that’s the business impact, but there’s also an accompanying culture impact.
 At Inspirus, we’re in the engagement business, where it is vital that people feel included, valued, heard and connected, regardless of who they are, where they come from, their race or their gender.
 Creating a culture where people can bring their whole selves to work is the essence of diversity and inclusion—and, of course, authenticity.